xastherion/BillOr/README.md

 - Put rechnungen.csv on DATA folder
 - Test if they (files and folders) exist, if <not> then create, if exist then use it
-- For "Ordner mounten" ask the script on consola for password, but should be on tkinter
+- For "Ordner mounten" ask the script on consola for password, but should be on tkinter.
+And... what do it?
+- Remove the section "ARTIKEL", billor should not to be a Accounting System, only a simple Invoices-organizer
+- Sort the buttons under
+- Add a Info